 Once consented and upon entry of demographic data and confirmation of eligibility for this trial, the subjects will be enrolled.
 Enrollment will proceed in a staged fashion.
 Sentinel subject dosing will begin with 4 subjects in cohort 1 (25 mcg).
 The 4 sentinel subjects for cohort 2 (100 mcg) will be enrolled no earlier than one day after enrollment of the last of the 4 sentinel subjects in cohort 1.
-If no halting rules have been met after the 8 sentinel subjects in cohort 1, followed by the remaining subjects in cohort 2 without interruption.
-If no halting rules have been met after that a sentinel subjects will begin in cohort 3.
+If no halting rules have been met after the 8 sentinel subjects have completed Day 5, then full enrollment will proceed first with the remaining subjects in cohort 1, followed by the remaining subjects in cohort 2 without interruption.
+If no halting rules have been met after the 3 sentinel subjects will begin in cohort 3.
 If no halting rules have been met after the 4 sentinel subjects in cohort 3 have completed Day 5, then full enrollment of cohort 3 will proceed.